 With 786 hierarchical hyperparameters, Auto-WEKA's combined algorithm / hyperparameter space is very complex.
-We now study how effectively SMAC and TPE searched this space to optimize 10-fold cross-validation performance, and compare their performance to that of Ex-Def, grid search and random search.
-The middle portion of Table 4 reports our main results.
-First, we note that grid search over the
+We now study how effectively SMAC and TPE could search this space to optimize 10-fold cross-validation performance, and compare their performance to that of the Ex-Def and Random Grid methods defined in the previous section.